Complete characterizations of hyperbolic Coxeter groups with Sierpi\'nski curve boundary and with Menger curve boundary: Preliminaries and preparations

-In this section we collect various useful results from the literature, or results which are their direct consequences.
+In this section we collect various useful results from the literature (or some more or less direct consequences of such results), and few other preparatory observations.
 We will refer to all these results in our main arguments in Section \ref{sect2}.